billieeyelashh/quizduell-bot/README.md

 # quizduell-bot
-Little bot for automating german quizshow quizduell utilising gpt3
+Little bot for automating german quizshow quizduell utilizing gpt3

 ## How to use
 - Install bluestack